Governor Kristi Noem has proclaimed May as Archaeology & Historic Preservation Month in South Dakota.

-The month “acquaints the public with the disciplines of archaeology and historic preservation and strengthens the enduring bond between the past and the present,” Gov. Noem said in the proclamation.
+The month “acquaints the public with the disciplines of archaeology and historic preservation and strengthens the enduring bond between the past and the present,” Governor Noem said in the proclamation.

 Historic Preservation Month has been celebrated in South Dakota since it was established at the national level in 1973.
 The state added archaeology in 2005 to recognize it as a partner in historic preservation.

-The State Historical Society sponsored a statewide essay contest for all students in the fourth grade, the year in which South Dakota history is taught.
-The purpose was to enable students to achieve a better appreciation of their historic resources, the stories they tell and why they should be maintained.
+Once again, the State Historical Society sponsored a statewide essay contest for all students in the fourth grade, the year in which South Dakota history is taught.
+The purpose was to enable students to achieve a better appreciation of their historic resources, the stories they tell, and why they should be maintained.

-Brynn Roehrich from Clark Elementary School took second place.
-With the title of “This Place Matters,” Brynn wrote about the Mellette House in Watertown.
-She won a $100 cash prize and a one-year family membership to the State Historical Society.
+- Rylann Schuelke from Faith Elementary School in Faith took second place.
+Her title was “Mammoth Site.”
+She won a $75 cash prize and a one-year family membership to the State Historical Society.

-Winning third place with a story about her grandpa’s farm near Eureka was Amelia Duncan, who is home schooled in Aberdeen.
-Her essay was called “The Perfect Example of South Dakota Beauty.”
-Amelia won a $50 cash prize and a one-year family membership to the State Historical Society.
+- Winning third place with a story called “Black Hills Caverns” was Braelyn Scott from Wagner Community School in Wagner.
+She won a $50 cash prize and a one-year family membership to the State Historical Society.

 A link to the winning essays can be found on the State Historical Society’s website at history.sd.gov/preservation/archhpmonth.aspx.